1925–26 Czechoslovak First League

 Statistics of Czechoslovak First League in the 1925–26 season.

 Overview

 It was contested by 12 teams, and Sparta Prague won the championship.
 Jan Dvořáček was the league's top scorer with 32 goals.

+Team changes

+DFC Prag withdrew from the league before the start of the season.
+The other nine teams from the previous season were joined by SK Kladno, Slavoj Žižkov and SK Čechie VIII, as the league expanded to 12 teams.